Negoool/MLops-zoomcamp/02-mlflow/Readme.md

 one bad thing about mlflow, it can not track uncommited changes. so remember to commit before running experiments. otherwise the commit id does not match the code you used for running  experiments.
 Also out of the box, it does not track data (there are some workaround for that).

+In the deployment week, the download a model from registery, based on run id or stage. although at that point they explained that dependence to a mlflow server not ideal, so using mlflow API, they directly downloaded from bucket.

-Mlflow has some pther components, like project which I do not know what it does at this time.
+Mlflow has some other components, like project which I do not know what it does at this time.

 Tool is not the answer. **Needs** for a spacific project matters most.
 So first identify those needs in a project and then looks whether there is sth out there that can address those needs.

-Interested to see and example including deployment.